 \section{Introduction}

-Reinforcement Learning (RL) serves as a foundational framework for addressing sequential decision-making problems.
-In recent years, extensive research in this domain has led to significant advancements across various fields, including robotics, finance, and navigation.
-At the core of RL lies the mathematical framework of Markov Decision Processes (MDPs).
-In this framework, an agent interacts with an `environment', where, at each time step, the agent is required to make a decision to take an `action.'
-The state of the environment changes stochastically in accordance with the Markov property, relying solely on the present state and the action taken by the agent.
-While solving the various sequential decision-making problems, in most RL research, it is assumed that while the state of an MDP may be constantly changing, the rules governing state transitions remain unchanged.
+In the mathematical framework of Markov Decision Processes (MDP), which forms the core of reinforcement learning, an agent interacts with an `environment', and at each time step, the agent is required to make a decision and take an action.
+The state of the environment changes stochastically in accordance with the Markov property, relying solely on the present state and the action performed by the agent.
+When solving various sequential decision-making problems, most RL algorithms assume that although the state of an MDP may be constantly changing, the rules governing state transitions remain unchanged.
 However, in practical applications, external events may influence the agent's environment and change its dynamics.

-For example, in the context of portfolio management in finance, an agent has access to a state consisting of various fundamental and technical indicators of a select number of financial instruments and has to make decisions sequentially on whether to hold on to an instrument, sell it, short it, etc. However, the price movements of these instruments may be affected by external forces, such as government decisions like rate hikes or sudden market movements caused by events occurring in a completely different sector of the economy that are not being considered by the agent.
-Such an external event might exert lasting influence over different time scales depending on the kind of event that occurred.
-A rate cut might affect stock prices for a few months, while a flash crash might cease its effect in a few hours.
-An example illustrating the persistent non-stationarity effect of perturbations due to exogenous events is depicted in Figure~\ref{Illustration}.
+Consider portfolio management in finance, where an agent has access to a state consisting of various fundamental and technical indicators of a select number of financial instruments and must make decisions sequentially on whether to hold on to an instrument, sell it, or short it.
+However, the price movements of these instruments may be affected by external forces, such as government decisions, such as rate hikes, or sudden market movements caused by events occurring in a completely different sector of the economy that are not being considered by the agent.
+Such an external event might exert a lasting influence over different time scales, depending on the type of event that occurred.
+A rate cut might affect stock prices for a few months, whereas a flash crash might cease its effect in a few hours.
+An example illustrating the persistent nonstationarity effect of perturbations due to exogenous events is shown in Figure~\ref{fig:nonstationary_illustration}.